Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​

 ​<br/>
-You're through admiring the fresh ground beans and local starving art installations.
+You're finished admiring the fresh ground beans and local starving art installations.
 ​​<br/>

 The Old town bridge, or Gamle Bybro if you're cultured, is close by.